build-trust/ockam-website/src/content/learn/blog/where_should_open_source_communities_chat.md

 ## Why Ockam Chose GitHub Discussions

 There are many ways to organize open source discussions.
 It makes sense to keep the conversation close to the code.
 For many open source projects, this means GitHub, which provides a number of collaboration tools.
 In particular, GitHub Discussions is the latest addition.
-Ockam was part of this feature’s beta testing group and we were convinced it’s the best place to focus our community’s most important conversations.
+Ockam was part of this feature’s beta testing group and they were convinced it’s the best place to focus their community’s most important conversations.

 GitHub Discussions gives users within an organization the ability to chat in the same place their code lies.